TheAlgorithms/Go/STYLE.md

 All go code should be formatted with the official formatting tool `gofmt`.
 This requirement is verified by the repository workflows.

-It is also required for the code to pass the `go vet` checks.

 ## Commenting

 All exported symbols should be commented with documentation, so that their motivation and use is